nakul-surve/self-introduction-/README.md

 ---

+## "Why DevOps / Cloud?

+I chose DevOps because it focuses on automation, scalability, and real-world system management.
+I like the idea of building systems that can deploy and run applications efficiently.

+Cloud platforms like AWS make it possible to build and scale applications easily, and DevOps tools like Docker and Kubernetes make deployments faster and more reliable.

+This combination of development, operations, and automation is what attracted me to this field.

+---

 ## Q3.
 Walk me through one AWS project you've built.
 What did you architect and what problems did you hit?

 **A:** HBO-Stream is a cost-optimised video streaming platform on AWS, fully provisioned with Terraform.
 Architecture: custom VPC with public and private subnets across two AZs.
 An ALB in the public subnet handles incoming traffic.
 The app layer runs on EC2 using Docker Compose — I chose this over EKS to stay within Free Tier while still demonstrating containerised deployment.
 RDS PostgreSQL sits in a private subnet.
 S3 stores content, served via CloudFront.
 Terraform manages everything with an S3 backend and DynamoDB state locking.
 Real problems I hit: ALB required subnets in at least two AZs — learned this from an actual AWS error.
 RDS had backup retention constraints I had to work around.
 CIDR conflicts in my subnet design required a mid-project rearchitecture.
 Each error was a real lesson.
 The errors are the curriculum.